IABTechLab/uid2docs/docs/guides/custom-publisher-integration.md

 title: Publisher Integration Guide, Server-Side
 sidebar_label: Server-Side
 pagination_label: Publisher Integration Guide, Server-Side
-description: Information about generating identity tokens using UID2 for the RTB bidstream, generating tokens on the server side and refreshing on the client side.
+description: Information about generating identity tokens using UID2 for the RTB bidstream, with all integration activity on the server side.
 hide_table_of_contents: false
 sidebar_position: 03
 ---